pravega/pravega/documentation/src/docs/controller-service.md

 categories: 1) stream management 2) cluster management.

-The controller service, referred to simply as controller henceforth, is responsible for providing the abstraction of a *stream*, which is the main abstraction that Pravega exposes to applications.
-A stream comprises one or more *segments*.
+The controller service, referred to simply as controller henceforth, is responsible for providing the abstraction of a [stream](http://pravega.io/docs/latest/pravega-concepts/#streams), which is the main abstraction that Pravega exposes to applications.
+A stream comprises one or more [segments](http://pravega.io/docs/latest/pravega-concepts/#http://pravega.io/docs/latest/pravega-concepts/#stream-segments).
 Each segment is an append-only data structure that stores a sequence of bytes.
 A segment on its own is agnostic to presence of other segments and is not aware of its logical relationship with its peer segments.
 The segment store, which owns and